CallHoganZhang/ML_Pro/readme.md

 compute the weight of this words in this article in the way that compare numbers occuring in this article and other article.
 In the final result,the accracy of TfidfVectorizer are higher than CountVectorizer but not obvious.

-Besides, this project will update in succession when learing machine learing.
+Besides, this project will update in succession when learing machine learing contiously.